Mathematics and Science Center, Room 190

 The Bachelor of Science in engineering physics, which is offered jointly with the School of Engineering and Computer Science, is intended for well-qualified students who seek a broad education in physics and mathematics along with basic preparation in engineering.

 All physics majors, during the semester they plan to graduate, will be required to complete an assessment test.
 The purpose of this test is to determine how well students are achieving the goals of the learning objectives in their major.
 The results of this test will have no impact on a student’s graduation status.

 Mathematics Requirements for PHY 1010, 1080, 1610, 1620

 The various general physics courses (PHY 1010 , PHY 1080 ) are directed to students enrolled in a wide variety of majors having different levels of mathematical preparation.
-The Physics Department therefore requires that either the students’ ACT math score is 20 or higher or that they have taken MTH 0662 , an academic enrichment course intended for students in need of additional preparation for university courses.
+The Physics Department therefore requires that either the students’ ACT math score is 22 or higher or the SAT math score is 550 or higher or that they have taken MTH 0662 , an academic enrichment course intended for students in need of additional preparation for university courses.
 Another alternative is for students to take a Math Placement Test and place above the MTH 0662 math level.
 This test is available year round in the Department of Mathematics and Statistics office (368 MSC) between 8 -11 a.m. and 1 - 4 p.m.
 Student ID number (Grizzly ID) is required.
 It takes approximately one hour to take the test and receive the results.

 Students enrolled in PHY 1610 - Fundamentals of Physics I are required to have already taken MTH 1554 - Calculus I .
 Students enrolled in PHY 1620 - Fundamentals of Physics II are required to have already taken MTH 1555 - Calculus II .